REmatchChile/REmatch-docs/tutorial.md

     !substring{\w+}

-that searches for all appearances of one or more alphanumeric symbols.
+that searches for all appearances of one-or-more alphanumeric symbols.
 One can test this query in the REmatch web interface and see that it retrieves all substrings.
 Note that this query cannot be defined using standard RegEx, no matter the operators one uses.
 Indeed, one can go through the examples in REmatch ([here](https://rematch.cl/examples)) and check that there are several practical cases where **ALL MATCHES** is helpful for information extraction (like DNA, literature, etc), but one cannot perform the same task with RegEx.

 It is worth noticing that REmatch retrieves all matches and **WITHOUT DUPLICATES**, no matter how one writes the REQL query.
 For instance, one can use the following REQL query: